Parts Of A Website: A Cheat Sheet For Non-Techies

 WordPress

-A WordPress plugin gives your site functionality.
-Plugins are like apps on your phone and there are tens of thousands of WordPress plugins to choose from.
-There are plugins for contact forms, image galleries, site security, online shopping carts — pretty much anything you can think of.
+• Plugins: Plugins add functionality to your site, much like apps on your phone.
+With tens of thousands of WordPress plugins available, you can add features like contact forms, image galleries, site security, shopping carts—pretty much anything you can imagine.

 WordPress Page vs. WordPress Post

-This takes a bit of explaining, so I wrote a whole article on this topic which you can find here.
+This takes a bit of explaining, so I wrote a whole piece on the similarities and differences between WordPress pages and posts, which you can find here.

 Hosting

-To have a website the internet, it needs to be hosted on a web server.
-Kind of like if you want to build a house, you need a piece of land to build your house on.
-Examples of website hosting providers are HostGator and WP Engine.
+To have a website on the internet, it needs to be hosted on a web server.
+Think of hosting as the piece of land where your website “lives.”
+Just like you need land to build a house, you need a server to store your website’s files and make them available to people on the internet.

 Domain Name (aka URL)

-Amazon.com, CNN.com and markbrinker.com are all examples of domain names.
-Behind the scenes, every website is identified by an IP address which is a long string of numbers like 143.398.884.342.
-But who can remember all those digits?
-Therefore, a domain name is linked to each IP address because it’s easier to use words instead of numbers to identify a website.
+Behind the scenes, every website is identified by an IP address, which is a long string of numbers like 143.398.884.342.
+But let’s be honest—who can remember all those digits?
+That’s why domain names exist: they’re easier to remember and use words instead of numbers to identify a website.

 Domain Registrar